tea-lang-org/tea-lang/README.md

 variance between groups, etc.) hold.
 Tea then finally executes the valid tests.

 ## What kinds of statistical analyses are possible with Tea?
-Tea currently provides a module to conduct Null Hypothesis Significance Testing (NHST).
+Tea currently provides a module to conduct **Null Hypothesis Significance Testing (NHST).**

-*We are actively working on expanding the kinds of analyses Tea can support.
-Some ideas we have: linear modeling and Bayesian inference.*
+Since Tea, we have developed [Tisane for generalized mixed-effects models](https://github.com/tea-lang-org/tisane) (for Python) and [rTisane for generalized models](https://github.com/tea-lang-org/rTisane) (for R).
+Both author statistical models from higher-level conceptual models.
+The latest DSL for supporting generalized mixed-effects models that combines insights from both Tisane and rTisane is [rTisanePy](https://github.com/tea-lang-org/rTisanePy) (for Python).
+Tea and the lessons we learned from developing and using it informed all of the above!

 ## How can I use Tea?
 <a href='https://pypi.org/project/tealang/'>Tea is available on pip!</a>